 What is the Youth Development Practitioner Apprenticeship?

 Looking to recruit, train, and upskill new or existing employees in youth-serving roles?
-FHI 360’s and NIWL’s innovative Youth Development Practitioner Apprenticeship (YDPA) equips apprentices with essential job readiness skills and empowers them to become effective practitioners in the field.
+FHI 360’s innovative Youth Development Practitioner Apprenticeship (YDPA) equips apprentices with essential job readiness skills and empowers them to become effective practitioners in youth development careers.

-By investing in apprenticeships, employers demonstrate their dedication to equity, access, and professional development, all while building a pipeline of talented professionals passionate about serving young people.
+By investing in apprenticeships, employers demonstrate their dedication to access, inclusion, and professional development, all while building a pipeline of talented professionals passionate about serving young people.

 The Apprenticeship Commitment

-*Existing employees may receive a signed endorsement verifying previous on-the-job learning hours.
+*Existing employees may receive a signed endorsement verifying up to 1,000 hours of previous on-the-job learning.

 What apprentices learn: The 165 hours of related training are across nine distinctive modules.